Zac Efron Is Reportedly Dating Former Co-Star Halston Sage

 “They spent the holidays together, with part of that time in Santa Barbara," the source explained.

 Official reps for Efron and Sage did not immediately respond to Refinery29's request for comment, and the pair hasn't posted any evidence of their courtship on social media.
-Halston has always been pretty private about her love life, but has previously been linked to Charlie Puth and Seth MacFarlane.
+Sage has always been pretty private about her love life, but has previously been linked to Charlie Puth and Seth MacFarlane.

 There's been a lot of romantic changes in Efron's orbit.
 In addition to his own reported breakup and romance rekindling, his ex Vanessa Hudgens recently split with boyfriend Austin Butler after nearly nine years, whom she first started dating after things with Efron ended in 2010.